TechWatching/techwatching.dev/input/posts/http-clients-oauth2.md

 Once the configuration is set, retrieving an access token can be done with a simple click in the configuration file.

-The authentication process is logged so we can check the requests made and identify any mistake made in the configuration.
+The authentication process is logged so we can check the requests made and identify any mistakes made in the configuration.

 <img src="/posts/images/httpclientsoauht2_1.webp" class="img-fluid centered-img" alt="HTTP authentication log.">